Site logo

 The appaloosa is a native American breed identifiable by the colorful spotted coat pattern.
 The areas around the eyes, muzzle, and genitalia have darker skin pigmentation.

 Though moderately sized, the horses boast exceptional strength and stamina.
-Moreover, the appaloosa is extremely hardy and capable of adapting to new environments quickly.
+The appaloosa is hardy and capable of adapting to new environments.
 Elite appaloosas also thrive in dressage, jumping, and racing contests.

 But the biggest advantage of owning an appaloosa is the price.
 They are cheap horses that cost $850 to $4,500.